 Assistant to Governing Board

 Isaac Flores Delgado holds a Master's Degree in International Relations from La Trobe University, in Melbourne, Australia.
-He is a full-time research professor and the Head of Department of International Relations at Universidad del Mar (UMAR), in Mexico.
+He is a full-time research professor of International Relations at Universidad del Mar (UMAR), in Mexico.
 His research interests include economic cooperation and integration in the Asia Pacific region.
 For the period 2015-2017, he served as the Logistics Secretary of the Mexican International Studies Association (MISA/AMEI).

 Diana Gastelum is an undergraduate at Suffolk University, Boston Massachusetts.
 She is currently pursuing a Bachelors in Environmental Policy and a minor in Government.
 Her research interests have consisted of relations between EU-Latin America and environmental development/sustainability in the Western Hemisphere.
 She joined WISC as an intern in 2019.